kaboom-db/kaboom-imports/README.md

 Before running any of the scripts make sure to run `pip install -r requirements/[service]_requirements.txt` depending on what service you are importing from.

-Enter your API credentials into `var.example.py`.
+Enter your API credentials and Kaboom configs into `var.example.py`.
 Rename it to `var.py` and move it to the `scripts` directory.

 ## Notes